jereyes4/Wahl_Chains/README.md

     Display.py

-or on Linux or OSX,
+or on Linux or macOS,

     ./Display.py